CookingFrench Cooking Basics: How to Get Started Making French Meals

 Popular French Meal Ingredients

 French cooking is known for its ample use of cream and butter, but it also favors the use of locally sourced ingredients and fresh produce.
-French cooking involves using seasonal elements to create scrumptious flavor combinations.
-Some of the most common ingredients in French cooking include:
+French cooking uses seasonal elements to create scrumptious flavor combinations.

 • Meats: Chicken, beef, pork, lamb, and duck and common in meat-based French dishes.